mlswg/mls-protocol/draft-barnes-mls-protocol.md

 Note that keeping these secrets will considerably weaken the cryptographic security guarantees expected at the protocol level.

-[[OPEN ISSUE: Should the App_Context be a hash of the Application Data ?
+[[OPEN ISSUE: It might be enough to use the message counter for App_Context to be enough, this would be more conveniant.
-Hashing all the data is obviously very costly, an other solution could be to add a pseudo-random contribution to each message and only hash these.
+Hashing all the data is obviously very costly and prevents from encrypt in parallel, an other solution could be to add a pseudo-random contribution to each message and only hash these. ]]
-It would be surprising if the message counter was enough.]]

 ## Application AEAD Key Calculation